JOThurgood/mhd-ray-tracing/README.md

 adaptive tolerances.
 Beware of this.

-In future it would be best to allow the user to pass the sampling points through to the solver, rather than it assuming linear spacing between the two.

-### test_linear2dnull.py
+### Examples

+You can get a quick idea of how it works in practice by running and reading the following example scripts in the main directory

-Examples of using the solver for the linear 2D magnetic null point B=[y,x] and plotting.
+* **example2d.py** Examples of using the solver for the linear 2D magnetic null point B=[y,x] and plotting.

-### test_3d.py

-Examples of using the solver for the 3D dipole field described in McLaughlin, Thurgood, Botha & Wiggs (2018, in prep).
+* **example_3d.py**  Examples of using the solver for the 3D dipole field described in McLaughlin, Thurgood, Botha & Wiggs (2018, in prep).